keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 **Attendance**: We need you here!
 Attendance is mandatory.
 Roll will be taken each class by marking a 3x5 card.
 (Being repeatedly or egregiously late will count as an absence.)
 You may check your absences at any time by requesting to see your card.
 I recommend you aim for perfect attendance to maximize your learning.
 You are paying for this education including this class, so why wouldn’t you make the most of it?

 That said, I give everyone up to 3 "Personal absences".
 These 3 absences apply for *for any reason*, including emergencies, family visits, sickness, sports, or sleep.
-One week is usually sufficient for emergencies, and sometimes you just need a break.
+3 absences adds up to one week of classes you can miss with no penalty.
+3 is usually sufficient for emergencies, and sometimes you just need a break.
 But after that, absences *require an excuse*.
 After 3 personal absences, any unexcused absences will cost 2% deduction from the semester grade *per absence*.
 6 unexcused absences is a letter grade and 9 will make a passing grade impossible.

 1 = -0
 2 = -0